wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    These additional records (and Supporting DNSSEC information) are appended to the additional section of the response.

-   In order to include additional records in a response, certain conditions need to be met.
+   In order to include additional records in a response, these conditions need to be met:

-   1. Additional records MUST only be included when the server is authoritative for the zone, and the records are DNSSEC signed.
+   1. Additional records MUST only be included when the Name Server is authoritative for the zone, and the records to be returned are DNSSEC signed.

    2. The supporting DNSSEC information necessary to perform validation on the records MUST be included.

-   3. The authoritative nameserver SHOULD include as many of the additional records as will fit in the response.
+   3. The Authoritative Name Server SHOULD include as many of the additional records as will fit in the response.
 Additional records SHOULD be inserted in the order specified in the Additional records list.

-   4. Operators SHOULD only include EXTRA Resource Records to send additional answers that they expect a client to need.
+   4. Zone administrators SHOULD only include records identified in the EXTRA Resource Records that they expect a client to need.

-5. Extra Resource Record
+5. The EXTRA Resource Record

-   To allow the authoritative nameserver operator to instruct the name server which additional records to serve when it receives a query to a label, we introduce the EXTRA Resource Record (RR).
-These additional records are individually appended to the additional section (note that the EXTRA RR itself is not appended).
-The EXTRA resource record MAY still be queried for directly (e.g for debugging), in which case the record itself is returned.
+   To allow a zone content administrator to instruct the name server which additional records to serve when it receives a query to a label, we introduce the EXTRA Resource Record (RR).
+These additional records are appended to the additional section (note that the EXTRA RR itself is not appended).
+The EXTRA resource record MAY still be

+Kumari, et al.          Expires December 28, 2016               [Page 4]

+Internet-Draft              DNS Extra Answers                  June 2016

+   queried for directly (e.g for debugging), in which case the record itself is returned.

 5.1.
 File Format